cyb3rko/flashdim/README.md

 Inspired by [polodarb/Flashlight-Tiramisu](https://github.com/polodarb/Flashlight-Tiramisu) 💛
 Custom SeekBar built with code from [massoudss/waveformSeekBar](https://github.com/massoudss/waveformSeekBar) 💛

-Coming soon on Google Play and F-Droid, until then download the apk from the [releases](https://github.com/cyb3rko/flashdim/releases/).

 ## Features
 - 🔦 dimming your flashlight level by level
 - 🎚 shortcut buttons for different brightness levels